-In today’s crowded online marketplace, there’s no love lost for low-quality websites.
+In today’s crowded online marketplace, there’s even less tolerance for sloppy, low-quality websites than there used to be.

 - Fresh content